 In most states, the vast majorities of burglaries are felonies.
 A felony is a crime punishable by incarceration in state prison, as opposed to a misdemeanor, which is punishable by time in county or local jail.

 In order to be convicted of burglary, the prosecutor must show that the defendant entered the building with the intent to commit a crime.
-In some states, the prosecutor must show that the defendant intended to commit any theft (even a misdemeanor theft) or a felony.
-In these states, a defendant who enters into a building without permission with the intent to commit some other crime, such as misdemeanor vandalism, could not be convicted of burglary (although other criminal charges might apply).
+In some states, the prosecutor must show that the defendant intended to commit theft (even a misdemeanor theft) or a felony.
+In these states, a defendant who unlawfully enters a building with the intent to commit a crime other than theft or a felony, such as misdemeanor vandalism, could not be convicted of burglary (although other criminal charges might apply).

 If you are charged with burglary, you should definitely meet with a local criminal defense attorney.
-An experienced attorney will be familiar with the law in your state and will be able to tell you how similar cases tend to fare in court, depending on the facts and the assigned judge and prosecutor.
+An experienced attorney will be familiar with the law in your state and can tell you how similar cases tend to fare in court, depending on the facts and the assigned judge and prosecutor.
 An attorney can help you protect your rights and obtain the best possible outcome under the circumstances.